 A previously unreleased solo violin performance by the founder of the Taj Mahal Travellers and legendary Fluxus conceptualist.
 Active since the 1960s, Takeisha Kosugi has more recently served as the music director for the Merce Cunningham Dance Troupe.
 He is currently involved with the composing and performance of impromptu music and electronic multimedia music.
 To be brief, Kosugi is one of the most important and influential Japanese experimental avant-gardists, alongside the likes of Yasunao T…

-Originally released in 1989 as Violin Solo.
-Sept.
-3-4, '89.
-Takehisa Kosugi's improvisations, both with violin and miscellaneous sounding objects, have a sense of emerging from the bottom of a spiritual unconscious.
+Originally released in 1989, Violin Solo documents Takehisa Kosugi's improvisations with electric violin and miscellaneous sounding objects, recorded September 3-4, 1989.
+Kosugi's approach has a sense of emerging from the bottom of a spiritual unconscious.
 From this place comes a music based more on the feeling of sounds than conscious arrangement.
-Memory, physical action, tactile perceptions, environmental conditions, and awareness of subconscious microcosmic and macrocosmic extremes inform his work as much as the intention to assembl…
+Memory, physical action, tactile perceptions, environmental conditions, and awareness of subconscious microcosmic and macrocosmic extremes inform his…